codepool1437/suspicious-activity-detection/README.md

 # 🛡️ Suspicious Activity Detection in Retail Environments

-> **TCS Industry Project** — AI-powered surveillance system for detecting shoplifting indicators in retail CCTV footage using YOLO object detection and BoT-SORT multi-object tracking.
+> AI-powered surveillance system for detecting shoplifting indicators in retail CCTV footage using YOLO object detection and BoT-SORT multi-object tracking.

 ---